arnavgautam/TreeHacks2015/Demos/Demo-BuildClips/Segment1.md

 	_Creating the database_

-1. Navigate to your new web site in the **Windows Azure Management** portal and download the publishing profile.
+1. Navigate to your new web site in the **Microsoft Azure Management** portal and download the publishing profile.

 	> **Speaking Point**: I'm going to download the publish profile and the publish profile is going to give me all the information that I could potentially need to publish this.